danamansana/StackTracer/README.md

 of the program run, and lastly they do not generate a visual record of program calls.

 ## Demo
-To see examples of the kinds of files StackTrace generates, open up the index.html file To demo StackTracer for yourself, go through the following steps:
+To see examples of the kinds of files StackTrace generates, navigate to http://danielappel.io/StackTracer/ and click on Display Details or Display all Details
+To demo StackTracer for yourself, go through the following steps:
 * Clone the StackTracer repository
 * Navigate to StackTracer in your terminal